gmac/professional-javascript/part1_basics/intro_to_dom.md

  - `getAttribute(attr)`: gets an attribute value of the element.
  - `setAttribute(attr, value)`: sets the value of an attribute.

-## Observing User Interaction
+## Listening For User Interaction

-To make our applications interactive, we need to know when the user interacts with the DOM (ie: clicking buttons, entering text, etc).
-Thankfully, the DOM does all the heavy lifting of tracking input for us.
-The DOM then fires off an **event**, or notification, when an interaction occurs that we can tell JavaScript to *listen* for:
+To make our applications interactive, we need to know when the user interacts with the DOM (ie: clicking elements, entering text, etc).
+Thankfully, the DOM does all the heavy lifting of tracking user input for us.
+The DOM then fires off an **event**, or notification, when an interaction occurs.
+We use JavaScript to *listen to* the DOM for these event notifications:

 ```html
  <button id="done">I'm Done</button>